fullstackers/bus.io/README.md

 receives data, the data is encapsulated as a **messsage** and written to a **queue**.
 Since *all* of your app instances are connected to that queue, one of them will receive the message for processing.
-After the instance handles the message it can be delivered to the **target**.
+After the instance processes the message it can be delivered to the **target**.
 A target is just another actor, so if your actor is associated with multiple sockets.
 Each socket, regardless of which app instance it is connected to, will receive the data from the message.